-By 1930's
++ By 1930's Members of Slate Falls Nation establish themselves in the area.
 1930-1985 The members of Slate Falls Nation are members of Mishkeegogamang First Nation.
 1970s Fishing lodges and a camp were started by a local person from Sioux Lookout.
 He had a good relationship with the community.
-Since the lake he used belonged to Slate Falls, an agreement was struck between them.
-1985 Slate Falls Nation was one of six new First Nations established under Six Nishnawbe Aski Bands Agreement between the Governments of Ontario and the six Northwestern Ontario Bands.
+Since the lake he used belonged to Slate Falls, an agreement was struck between them. • 1985 Slate Falls Nation was one of six new First Nations established under Six Nishnawbe Aski Bands Agreement between the Governments of Ontario and the six Northwestern Ontario Bands.
 Slate Falls is established as a Nation and establishes its membership.
-The federal government does not, however, recognise the reserve.
-1987-88 The Band gains control of First Nation education (previously the school was part of a provincial school board).
-Sept.
-1997 Opening of the school 2000 Slate Falls got full ownership of the lodge and charter service, which services Slate Falls, the fishing camp, and other locations.
-2003 Funding and construction of 51 kilometers of all-weather road is announced.
-2012-13 The land claim settlement tied to the flooding of Lake St-Joe in the 1930s is concluded with Hydro Ontario, the government of Ontario, and the government of Canada 2015 Construction of the arena is completed
+The federal government does not, however, recognise the reserve. + 1987-88 The Band gains control of First Nation education (previously the school was part of a provincial school board). + Sept.
+1997 Opening of the school • 2000 Slate Falls got full ownership of the lodge and charter service, which services Slate Falls, the fishing camp, and other locations. + 2003 Funding and construction of 51 kilometers of all-weather road is announced. • 2012-13 The land claim settlement tied to the flooding of Lake St-Joe in the 1930s is concluded with Hydro Ontario, the government of Ontario, and the government of Canada • 2015 Construction of the arena is completed • 2016 Construction of new water treatment plant begins (to be completed in 2017).